Effects of fuel and soot concentrations on the inception and development of contrails: Conclusions

 \section{Conclusions}

-\addvspace{10pt} To summarize, we have developed a novel, lab-scale facility for estimating the impact of aviation on atmosphere due to the formation of contrail cirrus.
-In particular, we systematically explored how exhaust soot and water vapor content, influenced by changing equivalence ratios in \ce{C2H4} and \ce{C3H8}, might play a role in determining the contrail-forming propensity.
+To summarize, we have developed a novel, lab-scale facility for estimating the impact of aviation on atmosphere due to the formation of contrail cirrus.
+By combining sensitively controlled experiments, multi-dimensional optical diagnostics and well-constrained numerical modeling, we explored how fuel and soot content, influenced by changing $\phi$ in \ce{C2H4} and \ce{C3H8} flames, might play a role in determining the contrail-forming propensity.

 Mie scattering images of the contrails revealed the turbulent structures that initiate the mixing process, leading to the microphysical activation and growth of soot aerosol into ice particles within single vortical structures.
 Instantaneous conditional probabilities of ice formation along the shear layer was mapped on to the Schmidt-Appleman diagram.
 This probability of finding ice is noted to depend on local supersaturation and increases with increasing exhaust water vapor content.
 Further, experimental observations were coupled with Favre-averaged Navier-Stokes (FANS) along with transport equation for the dispersed phase and empirical diffusional model of ice nucleation.
-Simulated data was transformed into scattering cross-sections by assuming spherical ice particles, and was shown to closely follow experimentally observed trends of decreased scattering intensity with reduction in $\phi$ and $N_s$ across both the fuel cases.
-An empirical scaling relation was obtained to correlate the maximum scattering intensity to $N_s$ and $x_\rt{vap}^{\ce{H2O}}$ and was shown to capture the trends quite well for all the cases.
-Finally, depolarization measurements utilizing Stokes polarimetry were used to ascertain aspheric nature of ice particles that form in the shear layers.
+Simulated data was transformed into scattering cross-sections by assuming spherical ice particles, and was shown to closely follow experimentally observed trends of decreased scattering intensity with reduction in $\phi$ and $N_\rt{s}$ across both the fuel cases.
+Finally, depolarization measurements utilizing Stokes polarimetry was used to ascertain aspheric nature of ice particles that form in the shear layers.

 Thus, our study presents an unprecedented window into the fascinating phenomena of contrails and opens up the possibility of reliably estimating the impact of future fuels on their contrail-forming potential.